If you’re looking to decide between Elementor vs Beaver Builder, you are in the right place.

 - Pro: This plan starts at $199 and offers Beaver Builder Theme and Multisite capability in addition to everything from the Standard plan.

 - Agency: This plan is particularly for freelancers or agencies and starts at $399.
 Other than all the features of the Pro plan, you will get the White Labeling option in this plan.

-The only difference in these plans is of the site’s license, which is only for 1 site with a Personal plan, for 3 sites with Plus plan, and for up to 1,000 sites with the Expert plan.
+The only difference in these plans is of the site’s license, which is only for 1 site with an Essential plan, for 3 sites with an Advanced plan, for to 25 sites with an Expert plan, for 100 sites with a Studio plan, and for up to 1,000 sites with Agency plan.